 Individuals will be notified of any request by a third party organisation or individual to access their personal information.

 Any individual may request, at any time, for their information to be entirely and permanently deleted from Palms Australia’s records.
 An exception exists for records of electronic payments made to Palms Australia, the records of which must be available to Palms Australia for tax purposes.

 To request that information is changed or deleted, an individual must contact a Palms Australia representative.
 Any requests for changes to, or deletion of, information must be made within three working days of receiving the request.

-For individuals whose personal information is held for the purposes of their being registered as next of kin for international program volunteer or traveller, the international program volunteer or the traveller will be notified of this request for deletion and will be required to provide Palms Australia with details for a new next of kin.
+For individuals whose personal information is held for the purposes of their being registered as next of kin for international program participant or traveller, the international program participant or the traveller will be notified of this request for deletion and will be required to provide Palms Australia with details for a new next of kin.

 The opportunity to unsubscribe from Palms Australia e-newsletter correspondence is made available in each instance of correspondence.
 Note that unsubscribing from this mailing list does not remove an individual’s record from Palms Australia’s database.

 Sensitive information is a type of personal information and includes information about an individual’s: